zhongfu/tp/docs/UserGuide.md

 Edit the information of an existing employee.
 Use this in the event that an employee's details change.

-Rate updates will only take effect with jobs that are pending completion; payout amounts for already-completed jobs will not change.
+Rate updates will only take effect with jobs that are pending completion; payout amounts for already-completed (i.e. marked with `mark`) jobs will not change.

 Format: `personedit PERSON_INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [r/RATE] [t/TAG]...​`

+Examples:

-Example: `personedit 2 p/62353535` edits the second person's phone number to 62353535
+* `personedit 2 p/62353535` changes the second person's phone number to 62353535.

-`personedit 3 t/Hardware t/Network` edits the third person's tags to be `Hardware` and `Network` instead of the tags originally associated.
+* `personedit 3 t/Hardware t/Network` changes the third person's tags to `Hardware` and `Network` instead of their original tags.

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>

-* Names containing `/` are not accepted.
-Use `-` instead of `/` if an employee's name has it.
-For example:
+* Attributes containing `/` are not accepted.
+Replace `/` with another character (e.g. `-`) if any attribute contains `/`.

-  Use `Ravi s-o Veegan` instead of `Ravi s/o Veegan`.
+  For example: Use `Ravi s-o Veegan` instead of `Ravi s/o Veegan`, and `3-5 Jalan Trus` instead of `3/5 Jalan Trus`.

 * The maximum value for the hourly rate of an employee is $1,000,000.

 * When editing tags, new tags will not be added to the existing tags.
-Rather, all existing tags will be replaced by new tags.
-Additionally, all tags can be cleared by typing `t/` without specifying any tags.
+Instead, all existing tags will be replaced by new tags.

+* To clear all tags, add `t/` to the command without specifying any other tags.

 </div>

 #### `persondelete`: Delete an employee

 Deletes the employee referred to by the index.
-This is irreversible.
-Removes the deleted employee from all associated jobs as well.<br>
+This also removes the deleted employee from all associated jobs.<br>

 <div markdown="block" class="alert alert-warning">

-**:Warning: Caution:**<br>
+**:warning: Caution:**<br>

 This is irreversible.